-Biofilms from a food microbiology perspective: structures, functions and control strategiesSubmit Manuscript no this topic Topic Articles: 0
+Biofilms from a food microbiology perspective: structures, functions and control strategiesSubmit Manuscript on this topic

 Materials and equipment in food processing industries are colonized by surface-associated microbial communities called biofilms.
 In these biostructures microorganisms are embedded in a complex organic matrix composed essentially of polysaccharides, nucleic acids and proteins.
 This organic shield contributes to the mechanical biofilm cohesion and triggers tolerance to environmental stresses such as dehydratation or nutrient deprivation.
 Notably, cells within a biofilm are more tolerant to sanitation processes and the action of antimicrobial agents than their free living (or planktonic) counterparts.
 Such properties make conventional cleaning and disinfection protocols normally not effective in eradicating these biocontaminants.
 Biofilms are thus a continuous source of persistent microorganisms, including spoilage and pathogenic microorganisms, leading to repeated contamination of processed food with important economic and safety impact.
 Alternatively, in some particular settings, biofilm formation by resident or technological microorganisms can be desirable, due to possible enhancement of food fermentations or as a means of bioprotection against the settlement of pathogenic microorganisms.